Holidays Calendar for June 10, 2016

 • 1836 Died: André-Marie Ampère, French physicist and mathematician, one of the founders of the science of classical electromagnetism.
 The ampere, the SI unit of measurement of electric current, is named after him.

-• 1825 Born: Sondre Norheim, Norwegian skier and pioneer of modern skiing, he is known as the father of Telemark skiing.
+• 1825 Born: Sondre Norheim, Norwegian skier and pioneer of modern skiing.
+He is known as the father of Telemark skiing.

-• 1805 Yusuf Karamanli, Pasha of Tripolitania (present-day Libya) signed a treaty ending hostilities between the United States and Tripolitania.
+• 1805 Yusuf Karamanli, Pasha of Tripolitania (present-day Libya), signed a treaty ending hostilities between the United States and Tripolitania.

-• 1803 Born: Henry Darcy, French engineer, known for important contributions to hydraulics, he improved the design of the Pitot tube into the form, that is still in use today.
+• 1803 Born: Henry Darcy, French engineer, known for important contributions to hydraulics.
+He improved the design of the Pitot tube into the form that is still in use today.

 • 1580 Died: Luís de Camões, considered to be the best Portuguese poet.
-He is best remembered for epic work Os Lusíadas (The Lusiads).
+He is best remembered for his epic work Os Lusíadas (The Lusiads).